 Every time I move into a new country, I try to make the most of it.
-Now I am based in Poland, I did some exploring around and here's what I saw so far:
+Now I am based in Poland, I did some exploring around and here's a taster of what I saw so far:

 The capital of Poland, with ~1.8m population.
-It is an economic hub for the country, and a host of many interesting cultural events.
+It is an economic hub for the country and a host of many interesting cultural events.
 For me, it is a city of contrasts.
-While I met there very friendly and hospitable people, I've also experienced worse public safety than in places like New Orleans, East St Louis or some slums in China.
-Oh well.
+While I met amiable and hospitable people there, I also experienced worse public safety than in places like East St Louis, which says a lot.

-Second largest city in Poland, and "the cultural capital," as they call it.
-A place with a pretty, lively city center, good galleries and tasty cakes.
+The second-largest city in Poland and "the cultural capital," as they call it.
+A place with a charming, lively city centre, good galleries and tasty cakes.

-my hometown, click here for pics from there.
+My hometown, a lovely place.
+Click here for my posts from there.

 Polish 5th largest city and one big surprise for me.
-The downtown is beautiful maze of old streets, while the city boasts some cool modern architecture.
-As a unit, it feels very good.
+The downtown is a beautiful maze of old streets, while the city boasts some cool modern architecture.
+As a unit, it feels terrific.

-My favourite city of Poland.
+My favourite city in Poland.
 See a story about my trip there Here.

 A smaller city with a neat, medieval old town.

-A town with a massive timber-framed Evangelical Church of Peace from 1656–57, an UNESCO site.
+A town with a massive timber-framed Evangelical Church of Peace from 1656–57, a UNESCO site.

-A small town with a big church, the Parish Church of Saints Peter and Paul.
+Strzegom is a small town with a big church: the Parish Church of Saints Peter and Paul.

 Western gateway to the mountains.

 A village with less than 2000 inhabitants, but interesting to see.
-Feels like going back in time.
+It feels like the time stopped there.

 Lower Silesian Voivodeship